EU AI Act · Regulation (EU) 2024/1689

 • AI Governance SDK Knowledge Library— staff-curated AI SDK and vendor references with GPAI status, Annex III area, FRIA hint, and article citations.

-• Code Scan exports— SARIF 2.1.0, JSON, CSV, and a 10-section AI Act governance narrative draft for human review.
+• Code Scan exports — engineering and governance formats, including a 10-section AI Act governance narrative drafted for human review.

 • External GRC Integration API — scoped, read-only REST/OpenAPI feed for organisations with the AI Register add-on enabled.

-• AI System Register — one governed record per AI system, joined to the relevant RoPA activity, ISO 42001 / NIST AI RMF crosswalks, and audit history.
+• AI System Register — one governed record per AI system, joined to the relevant RoPA activity, an Article 35 DPIA softwarerecord where thresholds are met, ISO 42001 / NIST AI RMF crosswalks, and audit history.

 • EU AI Act conformity assessments— one generic template plus 30 Member-State variants, with conditional paths for prohibited, high-risk, GPAI, transparency, FRIA, provider, and deployer scenarios.